 UTSA Athletics will test student-athletes upon arrival to campus and will continue to conduct regular testing during the competition season.
 We will continue to follow NCAA and C-USA quarantine and isolation protocols.
 Masking will be highly encouraged, particularly indoors.
 We will continue to monitor the evolving COVID-19 conditions and adjust protocols as needed.

 UTSA Libraries will be open.
 Library locations will operate with modified on-site staffing and hours.

-Roadrunner Days will continue as planned for January 14 – 29.
+Roadrunner Days will continue as planned, with some events extending into February.
 Measures will be put in place to reduce density and opportunities for transmission, and masks will be strongly encouraged.

 Frequently Asked Questions - Spring Classes and Student Experience

 I have a work-study position on campus this spring.
 How will I be affected?